ä»Šă™ăăƒ—ăƒŹă‚€

 What improvements does the $1,599 TX-RZ50 offer over the $679 TX-NR6100?
 Firstly, it offers double the number of 8K compatible inputs (six versus three) plus it boasts more power (120 watts versus 100 watts).
 It also has two-way Bluetooth for streaming as well as listening on wireless headphones.

-Be aware the Onkyo is often out of stock, but as an alternative the Yamaha RX-A4 is even better with movies.
+Be aware that the Onkyo is often out of stock, but as an alternative, the Yamaha RX-A4 is even better with movies if you’re looking specifically for a home theater receiver.

 Photo Gallery1/1 Show our expert take